dlowe-net/irken/README.md

 Copy these to your .config/irken/ directory to activate.

+* `chanlist` - Adds a GUI for browsing the channel list returned by /LIST
 * `daybreak` - Every midnight, inserts the date into every channel so that you can tell on which day a given message was sent.
 * `dtnotify` - Creates a desktop notification when your nick is mentioned, using